 Marketing technology is constantly changing.
-Brands compete for attention on every avenue available, including marketing through influencers, using chatbots or streaming live video to reach their consumer base.
+Brands are competing for attention on every avenue, including marketing through influencers, using chatbots or streaming live video to reach their customer base.

 These marketing trends can yield fruitful results, but you shouldn’t overlook one of the oldest and most effective forms of communication — email.

-In this post, we’ll break down the basics of a successful email automation strategy, plus the best email automation workflows you can implement today to engage customers for a lifetime.
+In this post, I’ll break down how to build and leverage a successful email automation strategy.
+I’ll also share some of the best email automation workflows you can implement today to engage customers for a lifetime.

-Email automation campaigns are successful due to their individualized nature and time-saving benefits for email composition and sending.
-These campaigns utilize a basic trigger and action system.
-An email can be set up once and used continuously every time a contact sets off the trigger.
+Email automation campaigns are successful due to their individualized nature and time-saving benefits.
+Because these campaigns utilize a basic trigger and action system, an email can be set up once and used continuously every time a contact sets off the trigger.

 Why Should You Automate Your Marketing Emails?

 For most businesses, email automation is crucial.
-96% of visitors who arrive at a website aren’t ready to make a purchase.
-However, they’ve conveyed a certain level of interest which makes them potential customers open to your brand’s communications.
+96% of visitors who arrive at a website aren’t ready to make a purchase yet.
+However, they’ve conveyed a certain level of interest which makes them potential customers and open to your brand’s communications.

 Email marketing is useful for nurturing prospective leads that can turn into future business.
 By sending emails regularly, you can build relationships with customers by providing valuable content or offers.
 Your contacts will also consider your brand whenever they see a message from you.